trabianmatt/central-ledger/API.md

 ```

 #### Get transfer fulfillment
-The get transfer fulfillment endpoint will return the fulfillment for a transfer that has been executed or cancelled.
+The get transfer fulfillment endpoint returns the fulfillment for a transfer that has been executed or cancelled.
 To successfully retrieve a transfer fulfillment, make sure the [transfer has previously been fulfilled.](#fulfill-transfer)

 ##### HTTP Request
 `GET http://central-ledger/transfers/3a2a1d9e-8640-4d2d-b06c-84f2cd613204/fulfillment`